top of page

 T'Jae Ellis, Director

 For more than 30 years, T’Jae Gibson Ellis has shaped the strategic direction of major programs and initiatives for public, private and nonprofit organizations by specializing in the intersections of project management, change management, and strategic, integrated communication.
-She currently leads the media strategy for a$1.8B Army organization comprised of more than 3,000 military and civilian employees across the continental U.S. and abroad.
-She is the past owner of a boutique public relations firm whose diverse portfolio included talent management services.
+She's working with the Deputy Assistant Secretary of Defense on a number of policies and programs covering education, children and youth services, family advocacy, food insecurity and mortuary affairs that enhance the quality of life for military service members and their families.
+She is the past owner of a boutique public relations firm that included a diverse portfolio and talent management services.
 The Ohio native holds a bachelor's degree from Wilberforce University and a master's degree from Florida Institute of Technology.
-She is the mother of We Cancerve Founder Grace Callwood.
+She is the mother of We Cancerve Founder Grace E. Gibson Callwood.

 jprice-75.jpg